petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-views/data-set-view-fields.md

 ---
 uuid: 8d92cb6f-d38f-4144-98ae-d69af473178b
+taxonomy-category-names:
     - Development and Tooling
     - Data Sets
     - Liferay Self-Hosted
     - Liferay SaaS
 ---

 # Data Set View Fields

 {bdg-secondary}`Liferay DXP 2024.Q1 U112`
 {bdg-link-primary}`[Beta Feature](../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags)`

-Use the data set manager to select which fields to display in your data set view.
+Use the data set manager to select the fields to display in your data set view.
 These fields are mapped to columns in [the data set fragment](./using-data-set-view-actions.md#using-a-data-set-fragment-in-a-content-page).
 You can add, delete, order, and edit your fields using the Fields tab in the data set view editor.

 ## Adding Fields to the Data Set View

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)), select the *Control Panel* tab, and click *Data Sets* under Object.

-1. Click on the *Name* of the data set you want to access.
+1. Click the *Name* of the data set you want to access.

    Alternatively, you can click *Actions* (![Actions menu](../../../images/icon-actions.png)) next to the data set entry and select *Edit*.

-1. Click on the *Name* of the data set view to start editing it.
+1. Click the *Name* of the data set view to start editing it.

-1. Select the Fields tab.
+1. Select the *Fields* tab.

 1. Click *Add* (![Add button](../../../images/icon-add.png)).

-1. In the modal that opens, select the fields to be displayed.
+1. Select the fields to be displayed.

    Select one or more fields.
 You can also select all fields at once by clicking the checkbox next to the search bar.